Molting Shrimp 101: What to Expect?

 Why is Your Aquarium Shrimp Molting?

-As a first-time shrimp keeper, I remember seeing what I thought was a dead shrimp lying on the carpet of grass at the bottom of the aquarium.
+As a first-time shrimp keeper, I remember seeing what I thought was a dead shrimp lying on the carpet of aquarium grass at the bottom of the fish tank.

 Upon closer inspection, it looked like my shrimp had exploded and died, with a large opening at the top.